Patrick Maswanganyi

-Patrick "Tito" Maswanganyi (born 4 April 1998) is a South African professional football player who plays as an attacking midfielder and winger for Orlando Pirates and the South Africa national team.
+Patrick "Tito" Maswanganyi (born 4 April 1998) is a South African professional football player who plays as an attacking midfielder and winger for Bahraini Premier League side Al-Khaldiya SC and the South Africa national team.

-Youth career
+Playing career

 Maswanganyi spent his early years as a professional footballer in Portugal, where he turned out for U.D.
 Oliveirense and Académica de Coimbra.

-Club career

 SuperSport F.C

 In 2022, he moved back to South Africa and joined the Betway Premiership side, SuperSport United F.C.

 Orlando Pirates

+In 2023, he joined the Soweto club Orlando Pirates and went on to be an integral part in the club winning a number of trophies.
+Maswanganyi make 119 appearances scoring 28 goals and 21 assist across all competitions.
+He was voted the South African Premiership players’ player of the season, midfielder of the season, and the Nedbank Cup player of the tournament in 2024.
+In the following 2024-25 season, despite being watched closely by a number of clubs, Maswanganyi remained in Soweto.
+With his opponents now familiar with his style of play, it proved to be much harder for him to dominate than in the previous season.

+Al-Khaldiya

-In 2023, he joined the Soweto club Orlando Pirates.
+In August 2026 he joined Bahraini Premier League side Al-Khaldiya SC.